torfinnberset/libusbp/README.md

 ## Building from source on Linux

 First, you will need to make sure that you have a suitable compiler installed, such as gcc.
-You can run `gcc -v` to make sure it is available.
+You can run `gcc -v` in a shell to make sure it is available.

-Then you will need to install cmake and libudev.
+You will also need to install CMake and libudev.
 On Ubuntu, the command to do this is:

     sudo apt-get install cmake libudev-dev

-On Arch Linux, libudev should already be installed, and you can install cmake by running:
+On Arch Linux, libudev should already be installed, and you can install CMake by running:

     sudo pacman -S cmake

 Download the source code of this library and navigate to the top-level directory using `cd`.

-Run these commands to build the library and install it:
+Then run these commands to build the library and install it:

     cmake
     make